Lol, No, Antifa Didn't Do This — Right Wing Extremists Planned This Siege For Weeks

 “hmm i wonder if they planned this” pic.twitter.com/GiwWjaGqAf— avery 💫 (@SUNSETSAPPHICS) January 7, 2021

-The absurdity of trying to blame a violent, white supremacist-fueled insurrection on Antifa is that the real perpetrators of the violence are not exactly trying to conceal their identities.
-They didn't even try to conceal their plans on social media or other public forums.
-The truth is easily accessible for anyone who wants to find it.
+Attempting to blame anti-fascists for a fascism-fueled insurrection is absurd, especially when the real perpetrators of the violence aren't concealing their identities.
+They openly planned the siege on social media and other public forums.
+The truth is there for anyone who wants to find it.

 But there's also plenty of irony in Fox News and their ilk crying “violence” all summer while Black Lives Matter protests peacefully assembled across the country to now trying to pin actual violence on members of faceless mobs of Antifa and “anarchists” (something none of them could correctly define if their lives depended on it).
 But it should be expected.
 After all, we saw a smaller version of this over the summer when armed white nationalists occupied the Michigan State House (a "Michigan for Trump" flag could be seen outside the Capitol during Wednesday's violence).